-During the Bluetooth interoperability validations, we found that some Bluetooth connections between smart assistants (“P, M, I, A, D, and L”) and mobile phones (i.e. we named them from “A” to “T”) are able to be rebuilt once turning on the Bluetooth function of mobile phones.
-Yet, same phenomenon was not observed on some of the matches.
-For example, smart assistants and phones from the U.S., compared to those from China, were less likely to establish the connection automatically during our validation cases.
-The issue becomes critical because, if the connection can be automatically re-established after the switches, it means that one of the devices was keeping sending connection requests to another.
+During the Bluetooth interoperability validations, we found that some Bluetooth connections between smart speakers and mobile phones are able to be rebuilt once Bluetooth is turned on on the mobile phones.
+Yet, the same phenomenon was not observed on some of the matches.
+For example, smart speakers and phones from the U.S., compared to those from China, were less likely to establish the connection automatically during our validation cases.
+The issue becomes critical since if the connection can be automatically re-established after the switches, it means that one of the devices kept sending connection requests to another.
 This could not only make the device consume more power to create inconsistent user experiences but also cause security concerns on some of the cases.

 Functionality Shortage e

 Besides issues discovered from establishing Bluetooth connections, we found functionality shortages during the synchronizations of smart speakers and phones.
 For instance, the volume bar on Mobile Phone S was not able to adjust to the volume bar on Smart Speakers L, I, A, and D. The “next” and “previous” function on Smart Speaker I could neither work properly.
 The “next” function changed to “Fast Forward” and the “previous” function changed to “Rewind” when pairing with Smart Phone G.”